The Cost of Credit Card Fraud

 For businesses that handle credit card payments, these statistics illustrate the high costs of fraud and how important it is to prioritize detection and prevention against fraudulent payment activity.
 Further, these statistics do not fully encompass the entire costs of fraud as there are always additional fees and expenses related to investigating fraud, assisting customers, and maintaining business operations.

 Despite the advancements in preventing large-scale fraud attacks, ecommerce businesses are still facing a significant issue – individuals engaging in card fraud against businesses across the globe.
 In turn, these cybercrimes cost companies significant profit losses, as well as damage to their brand and reputation as a trustworthy business that can protect its customers’ sensitive payment data.

 When it comes to credit card fraud, there are two main categories – card-present and card-not-present.
 Since the approach and costs vary, it’s helpful to understand how these transaction types differ.

 Additionally, card skimming is another type of fraud harming physical stores.
-Hackers install card skimmers at point-of-sale (POS) systems, such as a gas pump or ATM.
+Hackers install card skimmers at point-of-sale (POS) systems, such as gas pumps or ATMs.
 Whenever a customer uses the seemingly secure POS, the card skimmer steals the cardholder’s credit card details.
-Aside from the fraud, people are less likely to use a business affected by this stealthy type of fraud.
+Aside from fraud, people are less likely to use a business affected by this stealthy type of fraud.